Rümikon: Religion

 From the 2000 census, 100 or 44.1% were Roman Catholic, while 76 or 33.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 4 individuals (or about 1.76% of the population) who belonged to the Christian Catholic faith.

 Education

 In Rümikon about 76.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year) in the municipality.

 Transport

-Rümikon AG railway station is served by Zurich S-Bahn line S41, which links Winterthur and Waldshut.
+Rümikon AG railway station is served by Zurich S-Bahn line S36, which links Bülach and Waldshut.